branwn/NodeJS-Server/README.md

 - ☑️ REST APIs
 - ☑️ User Authentication with Cookies and Sessions
 - ☑️ User Authentication with Passport
-- HTTPS and Secure Communication
+- ☑️ HTTPS and Secure Communication
+- Cross-Origin Resource Sharing (CORS)
 - OAuth and User Authentication
 - Backend as a Service (BaaS)